-Responsible Party for data collection/generation (check each that applies): Frequency of data collection/generation (check each that applies): Sampling Approach (check each that applies): State Medicaid Agency □ Weekly ☐ 100% Review Operating Agency ☐ Monthly Less than 100% Review ☐ Sub-State Entity ☐ Quarterly Representative Sample Confidence Interval = Other Specify: ☐ Annually Stratified Describe Group:
+Responsible Party for data collection/generation (check each that applies): Frequency of data collection/generation (check each that applies): Sampling Approach (check each that applies): State Medicaid Agency Weekly 100% Review Operating Agency Monthly Less than 100% Review Sub-State Entity Quarterly Representative Sample Confidence Interval = Other Specify: Annually Stratified Describe Group:

-A representative sample (95/5) of total CL, FIS, BI waiver enrollees.
-Using a percent of the total each waiver represents, a calculation will be made for the # of enrollees to review for each waiver.
+Representative sample (95% confidence lvl & +/-5% margin of error) of total CL, FIS, BI waiver enrollees.
+Using a % of the total each waiver represents, calculation is made for the # for each waiver.

-Continu Ongoin Othe r Specify:
+Continuously and Ongoing Other Specify:

 Other Specify:

-Data Aggregation and Anal lysis:

-Responsible Party for data aggregation and analysis (a that applies): Frequency of analysis(chec
+Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis (check each that applies):

-区 State Medicaid Agence y □ Weekly
+State Medicaid Agency Weekly

 Operating Agency Monthly

-Sub-State Entity Quarter ly
+Sub-State Entity Quarterly

-Specify: □ Annuall y

-Continu ously and (Ongoing
+Other Specify: Annually

+Continuously and Ongoing

 Other Specify:

-l = - Frequency of data aggregation and analysis(check each that applies):
+Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis (check each that applies):

-2. Number and percent of individuals whose case management records documented that choice of waiver providers was provided to and discussed with the individual.
-N: Number of case management records that contain documentation that choice of the waiver providers was offered to the individual.
-D: Total number of records reviewed
+SP13.
+Number and percent of individuals whose case management records documented that choice of waiver providers was provided to and discussed with the individual.
+N: Number of individual whose case management records documented that choice of waiver providers was provided to and discussed with the individual.
+D: Total number of individual's case management records reviewed